Probing and Leveraging Video Diffusion Transformer Features for Robust Point Tracking: Implementation Details

-\subsection{Implementation Details}
+\section{Implementation Details}

-We train our model on the Kubric MOVi-F dataset~\citep{greff2022kubric} for 36k iterations using 4 NVIDIA RTX A6000 GPUs with a maximum sequence length of 46 frames, batch size of 4, and input resolution of $480{\times}720$.
-This resolution is chosen based on CogVideoX-2B's strong zero-shot performance.
-Despite modest hyperparameters due to computational constraints—smaller batch sizes and shorter sequences than prior work—our results demonstrate that video DiT features enable state-of-the-art performance even under limited training conditions.
-Details for hyperparameters and layer, head selection are in Appendix~\ref{supp:method_imde}.
+We train DiTracker for 39k iterations on 4 NVIDIA RTX A6000 GPUs.
+We use an input resolution of $480{\times}720$, chosen based on CogVideoX-2B's native input resolution.
+The tracking head uses the following hyperparameters: feature pyramid with $S{=}4$ scales, local correlation radius $\Delta{=}3$, model stride $r{=}4$, LoRA rank 128, and channel dimension $d{=}64$.
+We set the maximum sequence length to 46 frames with a batch size of 4.
+These are modest compared to the larger batch sizes and longer sequences used in prior work, yet video DiT features enable state-of-the-art performance even under these limited training conditions.